HBO’s Harry Potter Trailer Works Because It Understands the Real Magic

 That is the right read on Harry Potter.

 Nick Frost also looks terrific here.
 More importantly, he feels right.
+And that matters because Hagrid has one of the hardest jobs in this entire adaptation.

-He has to feel like the first adult in Harry’s life who speaks to him like he matters.
 That is the whole ballgame with Hagrid.
 He is the first bridge between neglect and belonging.
 He is the hand reaching into the dark and saying, “Come with me.
 There is more for you than this.”

-This Should Not Be “The Movie, But Longer”
+The Harry Potter Remake Cannot Just Be “The Movie, But Longer”

 Instead, it feels like it is trying to reclaim the book’s shape.